ibm-cloud-docs/containers/cs_storage.md

     ```
     {: codeblock}

-6. Create your persistent volume claim.
+6. Create your PVC.

     ```
     kubectl apply -f deploy/kube-config/mypvc.yaml
     ```
     {: pre}

-7. Verify that your persistent volume claim is created and bound to the persistent volume object.
+7. Verify that your PVC is created and bound to the PV object.
 This process can take a few minutes.

     ```
     kubectl describe pvc mypvc